Do you wish to contribute?

 Do you accept articles by new writers?

 Yes.
 We do accept articles by new writers from any part of the globe.
-However, we discourage freelance writers who don’t have any prior experience areas outlined above.
+However, we discourage freelance writers who don’t have any prior experience in topic areas outlined above.

 How do I start writing for Complete Wellbeing?